Jol Thoms (b. Toronto) is an artist and researcher based in London, UK. His audio-visual

 Schloss Solitude (2016-17).
 He received an honors BA from the University of Toronto in 2009, a meisterschüler in Contemporary Fine Art from the

-Städelschule in Frankfurt aM, Germany (2013), and received a PhD from The University of Westminster in Creative Media, Artistic Research, and ArtScience (2021).
+Städelschule in Frankfurt aM, Germany (2013), and received a PhD from The University of Westminster in Creative Media (2021).
 Thoms collaboratively developed

 and led an experimental arts pedagogy ‘IAK’ with artist-architect Tomás